 The main function of the prostate is to help in the production of semen.

 Prostate cancer occurs when abnormal cells within the prostate grow in an uncontrolled way.
-It is the most common cancer in men and the chances of developing this type of cancer increase with age.
+It is the most common non-skin cancer in men and the chances of developing this type of cancer increase with age.
 The symptoms don't usually appear until the cancer has grown large enough to put pressure on the urethra and can include:

 - feeling the frequent or sudden need to urinate